Define Torts and its essential elements Law of Torts in India

 Define Torts and give its essential elements India 2020

-Tort word used first time In the case of Boulten vs hardly 1597
+Tort word used first time In the case of Boulton vs hardly 1597

-Definition:- The tort is completely based on the common law of England which is codified and to give also tort is a progressive law, so it is a very difficult certain definition of this word, but various eminent jurists defined the term tort in the following manner.
+Definition:- The tort is completely based on the common law of England which is codified and to give also tort is a progressive law, so it is very difficult certain define this word, but various eminent jurists defined the term tort in the following manner.

-A tort is a civil wrong for which the remedy is an action for unliquidated( not pre-fixed) damages and which is not exclusively the breach of contract or the breach of trust or other merely equitable obligation.
+A tort is a civil wrong for which the remedy is an action for unliquidated( not pre-fixed) damages and which is not exclusively the breach of contract or the breach of trust or other merely equitable obligation According to Salmond

-The tort is an infringement(violation) of right in Rem of private individual giving a right of compensation at the suit of the injured party.
+The tort is an infringement(violation) of the right in Rem of a private individual giving a right of compensation at the suit of the injured party.
+According to Fraser

 Origin of Tort Law